PaweX/Settlers_IV_Language_Translations/README.md

 - *SE* - Second Expansions
 - - *NeW* -  Die Neue Welt (The New World))
 - - *MP2* - Community Pack

+Future translations can be added to the game after number '18', however they can use only standard ANSI.